Harrison-Miller/Sigdex/docs/RegimentOptionsTODO.md

 # Skaven - all correct

 # S2D - all correct
-* Ogroid Myrmidon should be any monsters - this is a data issue, this may be a me problem now
+* Ogroid Myrmidon should be any monsters

 ----
 # DEATH